pymedphys/pymedphys/docs/developer/contributing.rst

 steps.

-Authenticate your computer to be able to access your GitLab account
+Authenticate your computer to be able to access your GitHub account
 -------------------------------------------------------------------

 Before setting your SSH keys, I recommend permanently setting your HOME